 Every inch and corner of the outer wall of the temple is intricately carved and beautifully decorated.
 The bottom of the wall has horizontal rows of carvings of elephants, lions and small figurines richly ornamented and intersected by larger vertical images.
 These images were carved out of a single stone with a stone interlocking system, locked with the wall.
 Similar stone interlocking can be seen on the hanging eaves of the roof around the temple wall.

 There are about 650 carvings of elephants in different moods and no two figures are alike.
-There are 38 bracketed figures angled between the outer wall and the overhanging eaves around the walls of Navaranga mandapa and the Garbhagriha.
-These bracketed figures are filigreed and adorned with beauties called as Madanikas in a various dancing pose and other rituals like:
+There are 38 bracketed figures angled between the outer wall and the overhanging eaves around the walls of the Navaranga mandapa and the Garbhagriha.
+These bracketed figures are filigreed and adorned with beauties called Madanikas in various dancing poses and other rituals like:

 - A lady admiring herself in the mirror

 - A monkey pulling the saree of a lady